Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	Value can contain list of resources that will check the count on both the server.

 	3. Save the setting and hit the E2ETest_Http function.
-Below are the steps how to run it.

 2. Deep Check <br>
     For a deeper look, you can use the deep check to compare the JSON data of a subset of data from API for FHIR server and Azure Health Data Services FHIR service.You can configure the number of resources that will be compared in the parameter: DeepCheckCount.